laminas/laminas-mvc/docs/book/quick-start.md

 Now that you have basic knowledge of applications, modules, and how they are each structured, we'll show you the easy way to get started.

-## Install the Zend Skeleton Application
+## Install the Laminas Skeleton Application

 The easiest way to get started is to install the skeleton application via Composer.